edtenorio/edtenorio.github.io/_pages/about.md

 ## Fun facts
 - My full Name is Eduardo Isaac Tenorio González
-- I was born and raised in the Republic of Panama on December 26th, 2001
+- I was born and raised in Agaudulce(Water-Sweet), Republic of Panama.
-- I like to work out at least 45 min every day(Not a buddy builder)
+- Shrimp Enthusiastic
-- First-Generation student.
-I am also the first person in my family who speaks a language different to Spanish
+-